mjfrigaard/sharing-your-work/manuscript/03chapter.md

 9 directories, 23 files
 ```

+Note that the `CHANGELOG.txt` file is not included in this tree (because the changes were made on a local repository).
 Folder trees come in handy for documenting the project files (and any changes to them).

 ## Command line recap